darula-hpp/The-Game-of-Life/Ideas.md

 - Legalization and Regulation of Wicthcfrat
 - Introduction of Philosophy of Religion in Schools
 - Annual Mathematics League (Make Mathematics Great Again)
+- Establish DOGE - (The deparment of government efficiency)
+- All unemployed University graduates to Join the Military - After a year of no employment